shariq1989/cookbook/content/recipe/Cheese_Stuffed_Shells.md

 8. Cover the baking dish with aluminum foil, bake 50 minutes.
 9. Remove foil and cook for 5 minutes.
 If you prefer cheese to be browned, broil for 1-2 minutes.
 10. Garnish with toasted pine nuts and fresh basil and serve

+Butter chicken or murgh makhani originated in North India as a curry, but later spread through the western world.
+It's popularity grew mainly because of how easy it is to make, but it also offers and gentle introduction to some of the more flavorful and spicy dishes known in India.
+We don't make this too often in our home for just us, but when we have guests over, this is a go-to crowd pleaser.